 If you are running this training immediately after running the training on 'setim gutpela kastom bilong ronim grup' then you can skip the rest of this topic (if you need to save time).
 The rest of this topic repeats some key points on the principle of participation.
-But if you do, then make sure you still do the role play at the end of the topic.
-It is important!
+But you still do the role play at the end of the topic.
+The role play at the end is important!